ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 [How to Observe Ballerina Services](/learn/how-to-observe-ballerina-code/) instructs you on how to use logging, metrics, and tracing to observe Ballerina services.

-### How to Extend Ballerina

-[How to Extend Ballerina](/learn/how-to-extend-ballerina/) provides instructions on how developers and third parties can extend the behavior of Ballerina and collate these customizations for use by others.

 ## Reference Documentation

 ### Module and API Documentation